GVengelen/grafana-synthetics/course/Session4.md

 - **Routes team=platform alerts** to our contact point with more frequent repeats (4 hours)

 ### Step 10: Deploying Your Alerting System
+Before we can deploy our new alerts, we'll need to update the rights of our Service Account.
+We'll be creating `folders` and `alerts`, so add those roles and click update in Grafana cloud.

-Now let's deploy our complete alerting system:
+You can find this option under `/org/serviceaccounts`, th Now let's deploy our complete alerting system:

 ```bash